thisisafake/testing101/README.md

 Then we add not yet make a commit, then we edit again, what happens?
 There would be two version of that file.
 One is waiting to be committed, one is wating to be added to the cache.
-If we do the add then git will override to the cache, which is waiting for commiting.
+If we do the add then git will override to the cache, which is waiting for commiting. lets change a file that was already tracked